mektigboy/ReportsAnalysis/ELASTICDAO.md

 ### [H-07] Minter can call functions reserved for DAO addresses

 In `ElasticGovernanceToken.sol`, the onlyDAO modiﬁer is meant to only allow a DAO address to call functions like `setBurner` and `setMinter`.
 However, as currently written, this modiﬁer allows the `msg.sender` to either be a DAO address or the minter address.

+## Medium Severity

+### [M-01] No check to prevent fee burning

+The `collectFees` function sends fees to a `feeAddress` in storage, however, there is currently no check to validate whether or not `feeAddress` has been initialized.
+An attacker can call `collectFees` to send the fees to the zero address, making recovery impossible.
+This attack could be used against new DAOs to burn their main revenue besides the token market.

+### [M-02] Anyone can update the number of token holders

+The `updateNumberOfTokenHolders` function in the `ElasticGovernanceToken.sol` does not verify the caller.
+Anyone could call this function and set the value to 0.
+While this does not put funds at risk, an attacker could set the value of `numberOfTokenHolders` to `MAX_UINT`, resulting in an overﬂow and a reverted transaction the next time `updateNumberOfTokenHolders()` is called to to increment this number.

+### [M-03] The `initialize` function does not check for non-zero values

+The `initialize` function does not check if the summoners are all non-zero addresses.
+If all he initialized summoners happen to be 0, the contract will have to be redeployed.